Advertisements

 Balraj Sahni

 He attended Gordon College and Government College in Lahore.
 He returned to Rawalpindi after finishing his master’s degree in English Literature in Lahore and joining his family’s business.
-In addition, he had a bachelor’s degree in Hindi.
+He also had a bachelor’s degree in Hindi.
 He married Damayanti Sahni not long after.

 Sahni and his wife left Rawalpindi in the late 1930s to work as English and Hindi teachers at Tagore’s Visva-Bharati University in Shantiniketan, Bengal.
-Parikshit Sahni was born here while his wife Damayanti was pursuing her bachelor’s degree.
+Parikshit Sahni was born here while his wife Damayanti pursued her bachelor’s degree.
 In 1938, he also worked for a year with Mahatma Gandhi.

 Sahni was always interested in playing and began his career with the Indian People’s Theatre Association’s shows (IPTA).
 In fact, his wife Damayanti rose to prominence as an IPTA actress much before Sahni developed a name for himself in cinema.
 He began his cinematic career in Bombay with the 1946 picture Insaaf, which was followed by Dharti Ke Lal, directed by KA Abbas, Damayanti’s debut film, Door Chalein, and other films.